ServiceNow/azimuth/docs/docs/key-concepts/proposed-actions.md

 * **Relabel**: The label for this utterance should be changed.
 * **Augment with Similar**: This utterance lacks nearby utterances in the same class, and new, similarly labeled utterances should be added.
-* **Add New Class**: This data point may belong to a new class that is not available in the currently defined classes.
+* **Add New Class**: This data point may belong to a new class that doesn't exist in the currently defined classes.
 Based on the number of data points identified with this action, a user may choose to add a new class.
 * **Merge Classes**: The label and the predicted class for this data point may be too similar.
 Based on the number of data points identified with this action, a user may choose to merge the two classes.